ErikKassubek/Deadlock-Go/README.md

 ## What

-Deadlock-Go implement Mutex drop-in replacements for sync.Mutex with Lock, TryLock and Unlock functionality to detect potential deadlocks.
+Deadlock-Go implements Mutex drop-in replacements for sync.Mutex with Lock, TryLock and Unlock functionality and sync.RWLock with Lock and Unlock functionality to detect potential deadlocks.

 Only works from Go Version 1.18.